elisaado/somtoday-api-docs/Authentication.md

 ### Step 2: Deciding if it is a username+password flow or an username first-flow

-When logging in somtoday, there'll be 2 options on how to send your username and password.
+When logging in to somtoday, there'll be 2 options on how to send your username and password.

 username+password flow: After entering your school and pressing submit, there'll appear 2 input fields for username & password.